-This Agreement is between the Berkeley Young Men's Christian Association dba YMCA of the East Bay/Early Childhood Impact (ECI) (Employer) and Service Employees International Union, Local 1021 (Union).
+This Agreement is between the YMCA of the East Bay/Early Childhood Impact (ECI) (Employer) and Service Employees International Union, Local 1021 (Union).

-Upon the execution of the Collective Bargaining Agreement between the Employer, and the Union on or about September 1, 2019 and each September 1st thereafter, the Employer shall provide the Union with information concerning the amount of funds allocated by the Federal Head Start Agency for training, education and conferences for the Employer's Early Childhood Impact Employees.
+Upon the execution of the Collective Bargaining Agreement between the Employer, and the Union on or about July 1, 2023 and each July 1st thereafter, the Employer shall provide the Union with information concerning the amount of funds allocated by the Federal Head Start Agency for training, education and conferences for the Employer's Early Childhood Impact Employees.